(2022) An Ultimate Guide to Backup Hard Drive - Qiling

 6. How long does a backup take?

-It depends on how much data you need to backup.
+The time it takes to backup a hard drive depends on the amount of data.
 A full backup of a 1TB hard drive can take several hours.

 Related Articles